japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamSourceProvider.md

 `StreamSourceProvider` is the <<contract, contract>> of <<implementations, data source providers>> that can <<createSource, create a streaming source>> for a format (e.g. text file) or system (e.g. Apache Kafka).

-`StreamSourceProvider` is part of Data Source API V1 and used in <<spark-sql-streaming-micro-batch-stream-processing.adoc#, Micro-Batch Stream Processing>> only.
+`StreamSourceProvider` is part of Data Source API V1 and used in <<spark-sql-streaming-micro-batch-stream-processing.md#, Micro-Batch Stream Processing>> only.

 [[contract]]
 .StreamSourceProvider Contract